ethanalon/projects/README.md

 Made with Python, Matplotlib, and Basemap

+### Magic the Gathering Random Card Generator

+Now that there are more than 20,000 unique Magic the Gathering cards, I knew it would take time to find the best cards for my deck.
+My current deck uses cards that are only blue, black, or green, and specializes in creatures that have an effect when they enter the battlefield.
+Using Scrython's card database and Regex, I was able to create a random card generator that specifically returns blue, black, green, and colorless cards with an "enters the battlefield" effect.

+Made with Python, Scrython (Scryfall API), Regex

 ### City to Zip Web Application

 This project was mostly a sandbox to test Brython (Browser Python), which let's users program websites using Python instead of Javascript.
 The user interface of this application is a table with a textbox, whose value gets replaced.
 While the html itself is simple, the concept of Browser Python is awesome.

 Made with Python, HTML, CSS, Brython

 ### 'Feelix' | Emotion Journal for HackDavis 2020